NC State Extension Publications

 Aphids

 Aphids are small sucking insects that colonize small grains early in the season and may build up in the spring or fall.
 They injure the plants by sucking sap or by transmitting barley yellow dwarf virus (BYDV).
-Aphid populations are usually kept in check by weather conditions (such as freezing temperatures in late fall) and biological control agents, including lady beetles, parasitic wasps, syrphid fly maggots, and fungal pathogens, which are often abundant in small grains.
+Aphid populations are usually kept in check by weather conditions (such as freezing temperatures in late fall) and biological control agents, such as lady beetles, parasitic wasps, syrphid fly maggots, and fungal pathogens, which are often abundant in small grains.
 Consequently, direct yield reductions due only to aphid feeding are rare.
 On the other hand, BYDV can be a serious problem, especially when it is transmitted to wheat plants in the fall.
-Because cold temperatures kill aphids, planting near or after the first freeze (see Figure 4-1) is a good way to avoid early aphid feeding and BYDV infections.
-If BYDV has been a problem in the past, selecting wheat varieties that are resistant to it may also be valuable (see the Wheat Variety Disease Packages).
+Because cold temperatures kill aphids, planting near or after the first freeze (Figure 4-1) is a good way to avoid early aphid feeding and BYDV infections.
+If BYDV has been a problem in the past, selecting wheat varieties that are resistant to it may also be valuable.

 Armyworm

-Armyworms infests small grains, usually wheat, from late April to mid-May.
+Armyworm infests small grains, usually wheat, from late April to mid-May.
 They can cause serious defoliation, injury to the flag leaf, and head drop.
-Few cultural management options are available for armyworm.
+No cultural management options are available for armyworm.
+The reason for this is that populations are sporadic in both space and time.
+When infestations do occur, populations tend to be extremely high, defoliating leaves and sometimes clipping heads.
+For this reason, curative measures are recommended.
 Organic growers have the choice of accepting the feeding of armyworms or using an insecticide approved for organic production (such as a spinosad or pyrethrin) in emergency situations.

 The cereal leaf beetle has one generation each year, and both the adult and larval stages eat leaf tissue on wheat and oats.
-They also feed on barley, triticale, or rye.
-Leaf feeding by larvae during April and May can reduce yields.
-Cereal leaf beetle adults are attracted to poorly-tillered wheat fields.
-Management practices that lead to densely-tillered stands by mid-February can help to reduce the risk of having a cereal leaf beetle infestation.
-These practices include planting on time, using high-quality seed planted at recommended seeding rates, making sure that preplant fertility is adequate for rapid fall growth, and applying a split nitrogen application in February and March if additional tillering is needed in the spring.
+They also feed on barley, triticale, and rye.
+Leaf-feeding by larvae during April and May can reduce yields.
+Cereal leaf beetle adults are attracted to thickly tillered wheat fields, but larval feeding is more apparent in thinner wheat because the larva-to-tiller ratio is higher in thinner wheat.
+Management practices that lead to densely tillered stands by mid-February can help to reduce the risk of too much tissue loss from cereal leaf beetle feeding as the additional tillers can compensate for the tissue lost from feeding.
+These practices include planting on time, using high quality seed planted at recommended seeding rates, making sure that preplant fertility is adequate for rapid fall growth, and applying a split nitrogen application in February and March if additional tillering is needed in the spring.
+Note that nitrogen does not influence the cereal leaf beetle population, but the increased tillers can increase the compensatory ability of the wheat stand.
 Insecticides approved for organic production (such as a spinosad or pyrethrin) and labeled for cereal leaf beetle may be applied in emergency situations.
 However, while spinosad will provide adequate control of light infestations, it will not provide adequate control when cereal leaf beetle populations are high.

 In recent years, numerous North Carolina fields have suffered extensive losses because of Hessian fly infestations.
 Historically a wheat pest in the Midwest, changes in field-crop production including early-planted cover crop wheat, increased adoption of no-tillage double-cropped soybeans, and the use of wheat as a cover crop for strip-tillage cotton and peanut production have permitted the Hessian fly to reach major pest status in North Carolina.
 Organic farmers should use several methods to minimize Hessian fly problems.